-This introduces additional risk for rental property owners.
-If they have to sell the property before it becomes income producing, they lose the benefit of the loses.
-This is completely unfair given that the rule will not apply to any other asset class.
+This introduces risk for rental property owners.
+If they have to sell the property before it becomes income producing, they completely lose the benefit of the loses.
+This fact is pointed out in the Morgan Wallace report and is completely unfair given that the rule will not apply to any other asset class.

-The risk of losses not being used at all further reduces incentives to buy and provide rental property.
+The risk of losses not being used at all further reduces the incentive to buy and provide rental property.